|Previous College:||Eastern Washington '01|

 Best started 22-straight games at center for Eastern in 1998 and 1999, earning honorable mention All-Big Sky honors as a junior and first team honors as a senior.
 He also earned honorable mention All-America honors his final season.

 An outstanding student with a 3.3 grade point average, as a senior he was selected to the CoSIDA Academic All-District VIII team and was selected to the FCS Athletic Directors Academic All-Star Team.
 Twice he was selected to the Big Sky All-Academic team.
-He received his bachelor’s degree in social science from EWU in 2001 and is currently working toward his master’s degree in physical education.
+He received his bachelor’s degree in social science from EWU in 2001, and continued to work toward his master’s degree in physical education.

 He was Eastern’s long-snapper for four seasons and was a backup lineman in 1997 when Eastern led the NCAA Football Championship Subdivision in total offense (505.6 yards per game).
 That team finished 12-2 and advanced to the FCS “Final Four.”
-The Eagles were 31-16 in the four seasons Best played for the Eagles, and the Eagles had a 1,000-yard rusher each year.
-In all, Eastern has had a 1,000-yard rusher in 10 of the 16 seasons Best has been at EWU.
+The Eagles were 31-16 in the four seasons Best played for EWU, and Eastern had a 1,000-yard rusher each year.
+In all, the Eagles have had a 1,000-yard rusher in 11 of the 17 seasons Best has been at EWU.

 Best graduated in 1996 from Curtis High School in Tacoma, Wash., where he had a 3.75 grade point average.
 He was co-captain his senior season as Curtis won the State AAA championship.
 His brother Tyler Best was a starting catcher for the Lewis-Clark State baseball team, which won its second straight NAIA World Series title in 2003.